NaxAlpha/classic-approx/README.md

     Deeper model would converge way faster but there are a few issues here.
 It has higher possibility of overfitting especially when the dataset is small.
 For simple filter transformations, it would not make much sense to have huge models doing the same work.
 In some cases, it might require much longer (time) to converge.
 Also, models with downsample and upsample layers would require images to be multiple of a certain number.

     However; in general, for much complex transformations, bigger models would be a better choice.
-While the current problem is where is information of the image is reduced, so this type of filters can be easily be fit with smaller models.
+While the current problem is where the information of the image is reduced, this type of filters can be easily be fit with smaller models.
 But when we need to generate new information like if we reverse the problem, i.e.,  generating image from sobel output, then a deeper model is a must requirement.

 - **Generalization to random filters & Limitations**